Martynyuk Laboratory: Neurosciences in Anesthesiology

 Our long-term goal is to develop translational strategies to study and mitigate adverse, sex-dependent developmental effects of neonatal anesthesia in humans.

 Rodents become largely resistant to the side effects of general anesthetics by the end of the second postnatal week.
-The existence of a vulnerable period suggests there are ways to focus the search for a mechanistic explanation and to translate between species.
+The existence of a vulnerable period suggests that anesthetics induce developmental abnormalities by affecting mechanisms specific to this period.

 We test the hypothesis that anesthetic-enhanced, GABAAR-mediated depolarization/excitation may be one of the initial steps in anesthetic-induced, long-term, sex-dependent neuroendocrine and behavioral abnormalities.